Every professional displayed on Counselling Directory has been independently

 - I am fully insured and registered.

-- I engage in regular supervision with a senior accredited supervisor.
+- I engage in regular supervision with a senior accredited (BACP) supervisor.

 - I adhere fully to the BACP’s Ethical Framework for the Counselling Professions.

-- I work from a discrete and secure therapy space in central Nailsworth.
-There is level access from the local car parks with one shallow step down into the building.
+- I work from a discrete and secure therapy space in central Stroud.

 “I had the pleasure of working alongside Charlotte over a 3 year period, where I was able to witness her person centred approach and high standard of care to individuals she was supporting.
 Charlotte's warm, welcoming and professional attitude allows for a truly holistic counselling approach.”